All 17 projects and 7 thematic funds were completed by December 2019. Most of the initial objectives were achieved and in some projects even exceeded.

 An electronic document management system for Romania’s ministry of finance

 Few administrative services have regular contact with a wider variety of stakeholders than national tax authorities.
 This is no different in Romania, where the National Agency for Fiscal Administration is part of the Ministry of Finance.
-The electronic processing of (tax) transactions and data security are areas with scope for improvement.
-Switzerland is therefore supporting the Romanian Ministry of Finance to help it improve the security of its existing electronic document management system and modernise the system.
+Switzerland supported the Romanian Ministry of Finance in efforts to improve the security of its existing electronic document management system and modernise the system.

-Although Romania has a long tradition of commercial agriculture and wood processing, these industries have so far mainly served its domestic market.
+Although Romania has a long tradition of commercial farming and timber processing, these industries have traditionally mainly served only the domestic market.
 Now a Swiss project aims to make SMEs in organic farming and wooden furniture manufacturing fit for the export market.
-So far, 82 SMEs have received training in marketing and management in two export business hubs in central and north-eastern Romania.
-Their products were analysed, quality assurance criteria such as organic certification introduced, and business clusters formed in order to produce the necessary quantities and meet the quality requirements of foreign countries.
+A total of 82 SMEs received training in marketing and management at two export business centres in central and north-eastern Romania.
+As part of this training, their products were analysed, quality assurance criteria such as organic certification were introduced, and business clusters were formed so as to produce the quantities and quality required for export.
 A total of 30 SMEs from both sectors presented their products at two international exhibitions in Budapest and Dubai.

 A better and safer air rescue service

-As part of a partnership, Swiss Air-Rescue (Rega) organised and coordinated training courses for Romanian helicopter pilots.
-Some 34 pilots improved their flying techniques in 47 training modules.
-Another 30 aircraft maintenance and flight mechanics also received basic training in security.
+As part of a partnership, Swiss Air-Rescue Rega organised and coordinated training courses for Romanian helicopter pilots.
+More than 34 pilots upgraded their flight techniques in 47 training modules.
+Another 30 aircraft maintenance and flight mechanics also received basic safety training.

-Three projects aim to improve Roma access to public institutions and services, for example in education and health.
-More than 4,000 members of the Roma community benefit from the projects, including over 1,700 children, who can now go to preschool or attend after-school activities.
-Health projects include vaccination campaigns, medical assistance and training of professionals.
+Three programmes improved Roma access to public institutions and services, for example in education and health.
+More than 40,000 members of the Roma community benefited from the programmes, including over 25,000 children who attended preschool, intercultural activities or after-school programmes.
+Health projects included vaccination campaigns, medical assistance and training of healthcare professionals.

 Energy efficiency and renewable energy

-With Swiss cooperation, Romania has selected four pilot energy cities: Arad, Brasov, Cluj-Napoca and Suceava.
-Based on the action plans jointly developed with these cities, Switzerland is supporting a number of infrastructure projects that promote a more sustainable use of energy.
-Three cities have installed a total of around 7,500 new, energy-efficient street lights.
-In two cities, the refurbishment of four schools to make them energy efficient is almost complete.
+With Swiss cooperation, Romania has selected four pilot energy cities: Arad, Braşov, Cluj-Napoca and Suceava.
+Based on the action plans jointly developed with these cities, Switzerland supported a number of infrastructure projects promoting more sustainable use of energy.
+For example, three cities installed energy-efficient street lights.
+Four schools and the district heating system of Braşov were renovated in an energy-efficient manner.
 The first 11 of Romania's new electric buses are circulating in Cluj-Napoca, running on electricity from 13 charging stations.
-Suceava has purchased 16 electric buses and installed 28 charging stations for electric vehicles.
+Suceava has purchased 16 electric vehicles and installed 28 charging stations for them.
 The city has also introduced an e-bike rental scheme.
-In addition, smaller cities with fewer financial means are receiving support to help them carry out less complex infrastructure projects.
-A total of 12 projects are planned, most of them to improve street lighting.
+In total, the cities supported can now save more than CHF 1 million in energy and maintenance costs every year and reduce their annual CO2 emissions by around 7,000 tonnes.

 In Bucharest, the urban metro system is in need of investment.
 Metro operator Metrorex is planning among other things to extend metro line 4 to better connect the city's periphery with its centre.
-Switzerland supports this project by co-financing various studies which may facilitate the search for donors for the construction work.
-A mobility study was completed at the end of 2018 in the vicinity of the extended metro line and a preliminary study based on this was prepared and approved.
-The launch of a detailed feasibility study and development of a safety concept are under way.
-A Swiss company is part of the consortium that is undertaking the studies.
+Switzerland supported this project by co-financing various studies which will help to secure funding for the construction work.
+A Swiss company was part of the consortium undertaking the studies.

 Combating corruption and organised crime